By James Collier BSc (Hons) – Contributor to Muscletalk as an Expert in Nutrition

 High carb fans say this demand can be met by only a moderately higher than normal protein intake.
 High protein fans argue very high levels of protein are needed to meet demand.

-Bodybuilders who have plateaued in their gains for long periods, have dramatically increased their protein intake and started making gains.
+Bodybuilders who have plateaued in their gains for long periods, have dramatically increased their protein intake (often using whey protein supplements) and started making gains.
 Also, anabolic steroids increase the rate of protein synthesis within muscle cells, further increasing demand for protein.

 The argument for a high carb intake comes from the fact that we need energy to fuel our workouts and to recuperate and grow.
 This is certainly the case for athletes who may need as much as 60% of their energy intake from carbs.